weetmuts/beak/README.md

 extraction for you.

 Why discuss the storage format?
 Because the storage format _is_ the backup system.
-There are not other meta-data files needed.
+There are no other meta-data files needed.
 This means that you can roll your own backups without any configuration if you wish.

 `beak mount /home/you/Work TestBeakFS`

 Explore the directory `TestBeakFS` to see how beak has chunkified your _source directory_.
+Now do:

-Now do `rclone copy TestBeakFS /home/you/Backup` and you have a proper backup!
+`rclone copy TestBeakFS /home/you/Backup`

+and you have a proper backup!
+To unmount the chunky filesystem:

 `beak umount TestBeakFS`

-Now remount again and rclone.
+Now remount and rclone again.
 Rclone will exit early because there is nothing to do.
+Logical, since you have not changed your _source directory_.

 To access the backed up data do:

-`beak mount /home/you/Backup OldStuff`
+`beak mount /home/you/Backup@0 OldStuff`

 Now explore OldStuff and do `diff -rq /home/you/Work OldStuff`.
 There should be no differences.
+The @0 means to mount the most recent _point in time_ in the _backup directory_.

-(You can skip the rclone step if you are storing in a local _backup directory_.
+You can skip the rclone step if you are storing in a local _backup directory_.
 Then simply do:

-`beak store /home/you/Work Backup` which will store any chunk files that are missing into Backup.)
+`beak store /home/you/Work Backup`

+which will store any chunk files that are missing into Backup.

+Cloud storages often has case-insensitive filesystems and can only store plain files.
+The chunks however, will properly store your case-sensitive filesystem with symbolic links etc.
+(If you for some reason have gamesrc and Gamesrc and they end up as two separate chunked directories, beak will complain, but this is rare.)

 ## Naming the chunky files